gkoutos-group/hivae/README.md

 ## Databse description

 There are three different example datasets found in the library (Wine, Adult and Diabetes).
-Majority of thee datasets( Wine and Adult) have each their own folder, containing:
+Majority of the datasets( Wine and Adult) have each their own folder, containing:

 * **data.csv**: the dataset
 * **data_types.csv(NOT REQUIRED, LOOK AT THE EXAMPLE(working_example)**: a csv containing the types of that particular dataset.
 Every line is a different attribute containing three paramenters: